 1551 Billings Drive, Lancaster Principal: Joyce Crimminger http://sms.lancasterscsd.com

 Who to contact about our program?

-Parents of all students in our district may request information regarding the professional qualifications of the classroom teachers or instructional assistants by contacting the director of human resources.
+Parents of all students in our district may request information regarding the professional qualifications of the classroom teachers or instructional assistants by contacting the principals listed above.